Animal Equality’s Work Leads to Major Changes for Animals in Jalisco

 After a historic vote by the Mexican state of Jalisco’s Congress, cruelty against farmed animals in the state is now a crime.

-THE DETAILS: During last week´s plenary session of the Jalisco Congress, an overwhelming majority of lawmakers approved Jalisco Without Cruelty, a historic initiative making cruelty to farmed animals a crime punishable by up to 4 years in prison and permits those found guilty of working with farmed animals for 3 years.
+THE DETAILS: During last week´s plenary session of the Jalisco Congress, an overwhelming majority of lawmakers approved Jalisco Without Cruelty, a historic initiative making cruelty to farmed animals a crime punishable by up to 4 years in prison and prevents those found guilty of working with farmed animals for 3 years.
 In the case of a repeat crime, it also bars abusers from working with animals again.
 The initiative, originally presented by deputy Salvador Caro Cabrera on February 20th, was created in response to the findings of Animal Equality’s investigation into Jalisco’s slaughterhouses and a year of campaigning in the State.

 A HISTORIC DAY: For the first time, the protection and welfare of animals killed for food have been considered by Mexican legislation.
 The initiative also forces slaughterhouses to comply with federal regulations that ensure that animals are not victims of extreme cruelty, which includes mutilation, veterinary negligence and the abandonment of animals on farms (a frequent complaint).
 This reform also mandates that all farm animals be stunned prior to slaughter which will directly affect 200 million animals in the state of Jalisco alone.